 Year of call 2015

 In his landlord & tenant practice, James deals with both residential and commercial properties, acting for both landlords and tenants across both the Court and Tribunal systems.
-His expertise spans the full range of leasehold disputes, from possession (including forfeiture) claims, to business lease renewals, dilapidations, service charges, leasehold enfranchisement, and the right to manage.
+His expertise spans the full range of leasehold disputes, from possession (including forfeiture) claims, to business lease renewals, dilapidations, service charges, leasehold enfranchisement, the right to manage, and the appointment of managers.

-James is uncommonly practiced for his year of call in cross-examining expert surveyors regarding valuation evidence in (for example) leasehold enfranchisement disputes and interim rent claims under the 1954 Act.
+James is particularly adept at cross-examining expert surveyors regarding valuation evidence in (for example) leasehold enfranchisement disputes and interim rent claims under the 1954 Act.
 And even fewer junior members of the Property Bar have James’s extensive experience in dealing with property guardianship disputes; James is the go-to junior counsel for a number of major property guardianship companies.

 Further, James has a busy real property practice dealing with boundary disputes, adverse possession, encroachment, easements, restrictive covenants and matters arising under the new Electronic Communications Code.

-James is the co-author (with Kerry Bretherton QC) of A Practical Guide to the New Electronic Communications Code for Property Lawyers (1st ed.
-2022), and a contributor to Service Charges & Management (4th ed.
-2018).
+James is the co-author (with Kerry Bretherton KC and Mark Loveday) and editor of A Practical Guide to The Electronic Communications Code: A Practical Guide (2nd ed 2023), and a contributor to Service Charges and Management (5th ed.
+2022).

 James is licensed to accept direct access instructions.

-In 2021, James represented a professional footballer and his wife in a four-day multi-track trial concerning freehold covenants, harassment and nuisance.
+In the real property sphere, James has a wealth of experience litigating interference with easements, and breach of freehold covenants.
+In 2021, James represented a professional footballer and his wife in a four-day trial concerning freehold parking covenants, harassment and nuisance.
+More recently, James has been advising several privately-owned business parks about their complex internal arrangements.